Biography of Oliver Lodge

 Timeline of Sir Oliver Lodge:

 1881: Lodge lived at 17 Parkhurst Road, Islington, London.
-Became Professor of Physics at the University of Liverpool.
+He became Professor of Physics at the University of Liverpool.

-1887: Oliver Lodge elected a Fellow of the Royal Society of London.
+1887: Oliver Lodge is elected a Fellow of the Royal Society of London.

 1890: He completed his time as Physics Professor at the University of Liverpool.

-1893: Lodge discredited the ether theory prevalent with the Victorians which had said that a substance called ether must be necessary to carry waves.
+1893: Lodge discredited the ether theory prevalent with the Victorians which had said that a substance called ether must be necessary to carry waves such as sound or light.
 This thus paved the way for Einstein’s Theory of Relativity.

 1894: He perfected a radio wave detector named “The Coherer”.
-Became the first man to transmit a message by wireless signal at a meeting of the British Association at Oxford.
+He became the first man to transmit a message by wireless signal at a meeting of the British Association at Oxford.
 He also invented the spark plug for the motor car.

-1898: Oliver Lodge was awarded the Rumford Medal from the Royal Society.
+1898: Lodge is awarded the Rumford Medal from the Royal Society.

-1900: He was chosen as the first Principle of the New Birmingham University.
+1900: He is chosen as the first Principle of the New Birmingham University.

 1902: Lodge received a Knighthood.